nileshsharma-dp/Dashboards/Gen-Z Dashboard/README.md

 ## Feedback & Collaboration

-We’re open to collabs and input from the community!
+We welcome feedback, ideas, and contributions from the community to help improve this project.

-- Got a cool idea?
-[Open an issue](../../issues)
+- Have a suggestion or feature request?
+[Open an issue](https://github.com/nileshsharma-dp/Dashboards/issues)
-- Want to enhance visuals?
-Fork it & submit a PR
+- 🛠Interested in contributing?
+Fork the repository and submit a pull request
-- Reach out via GitHub Discussions or connect on LinkedIn!
+- Join the discussion on [GitHub Discussions](https://github.com/nileshsharma-dp/Dashboards/discussions)
+- Connect with me professionally on [LinkedIn](https://www.linkedin.com/in/nilesh-sharma-8716725a)

 ---